dlong01/Mainteneance-SokoBan-Game/README.md

-# Daniel Long - psydl2
+# Daniel Long

+*This project involved refactoring and extending an existing codebase as part of a Coursework project*

 *To run program, load project in Intellij and run Main*